DavidP101/DavidP101.github.io/README.md

 ## About Me

 Hello there.
 My name's David, I'm 23 years old, and I hail from Ireland.
-I graduated with first-class honours in Computer Science and Information Technology in 2017 and ever since then I've been learning UE4, gaining competence in Blender, and working on a portfolio.
+I graduated with first-class honours in Computer Science and Information Technology in 2017.
+Ever since then I've been learning UE4, gaining competence in Blender, and working on a portfolio.

 ## Overview